Ethical Sponsorship

 • Adherence to LIV Clerkship & Traineeship Guidelines

-We recognise the importance of transparency for students as they move through the clerkship and graduate recruitment process.
+Transparency is crucial for students as they move through the clerkship and graduate recruitment process.

 Mental Health and Wellbeing